Sturdy-Subnet/sturdy-subnet/docs/miner.md

 ```

 ## Succeeding as a miner
-As mentioned in [here](../README.md#subnet-overview), a miner should aim to obtain the highest yield possible whilst responding very quickly to validators with unique responses.
+As mentioned in [here](../README.md#subnet-overview), a pool allocation miner should aim to obtain the highest yield possible whilst responding very quickly to validators with unique responses.
 While a default allocation generation script has been provided in [algo.py](../sturdy/algo.py), there is lots of room for optimization.
 Miners who want to excel in the Sturdy Subnet should try to improve on this algorithm using the information shared above and by taking a close look at how pools (as well as their yields) are defined (e.g. in [pools.py](../sturdy/pools.py)).
+On the other hand, a TaoFi liquidity provider miner should aim to provide liquidity to the TAO<>USDC pool on TaoFi and respond to requests from validators.